 While counties with larger property tax bases tend to account for more IDB property based on value, IDB properties make up a larger percentage of the overall tax base and a larger percentage of the industrial and commercial property tax base in other counties.
-Six counties, shaded red in map 1 below, have the greatest percentage of property tax assessment that is IDB property at 9% to 18.2% of their property tax bases.
+Six counties, shaded red in map 1, have the greatest percentage of property tax assessment that is IDB property at 9% to 18.2% of their property tax bases.
 Of these six, only Bradley and Maury counties are in the top six for IDB properties based on overall value.
-Eleven other counties are between 3.5% and 9%, another 13 are between 2% and 3.5%, and 53 abate some property but less than 2% of their property tax bases.
-See appendix B for a copy of the map data.
+Eleven other counties are between 3.5% and 9%, another

-&lt;sup>28One way to measure the strength of that relationship is the correlation coefficient.
+28 One way to measure the strength of that relationship is the correlation coefficient.
 The strength is reported as a range from zero for no correlation to one for perfect correlation.
 The coefficient will be positive if one set of numbers increases as the other increases or decreases as the other decreases; it will be negative if one increases and the other decreases.
 The correlation between counties' property tax bases and the assessed value of their IDB properties was 0.616 for 2016.
 This correlation suggests that one reason some counties have more IDB property is simply because of scale.

-&lt;sup>29 Bledsoe, Campbell, Crockett, Decatur, Hancock, Meigs, Monroe, Moore, Pickett, Trousdale, Unicoi, and Union.
+29 Bledsoe, Campbell, Crockett, Decatur, Hancock, Meigs, Monroe, Moore, Pickett, Trousdale, Unicoi, and Union.